Ensure the Safety of your Data

 The FTC complaint also alleges that the unencrypted Cbr laptop and unencrypted Cbr external hard drive contained network information, including passwords and protocols, that could have permitted an intruder to access Cbr’s network, where sensitive personal health information was stored.

 Protecting Personal Information: A Guide for Business, and other FTC resources provide practical tips to help businesses keep the data they collect secure.
 Consumers who believe their personal information may have been compromised by a data breach should read Signs of Identity Theft and watch the FTC’s video “What is Identity Theft?”
 Consumers can also check their free credit report for accuracy.
 Being fully prepared for the prospect of identity theft is the best way to approach a potentially draining emotional situation, which is why lots of people like to have a look at the Lifelock price whenever they feel under threat from identity theft.
 Securing your data fully is the best way to give you pure peace of mind regarding your identity.
+In addition to protecting personal data with regards to businesses, it is also important to protect the building of a business for extra security, you may want to visit ApexCCTV.com to check out some good quality security equipment in order to keep your building and your business secure.
+To keep your business secure and protected you will need to keep both your building and personal information safe.

 The Commission vote to accept the consent agreement package containing the proposed consent order for public comment was 5-0.
 The FTC will publish a description of the consent agreement package in the Federal Register shortly.
 The agreement will be subject to public comment for 30 days, beginning today and continuing through February 28, 2013, after which the Commission will decide whether to make the proposed consent order final.
 Interested parties can submit comments electronically or in paper form by following the instructions in the “Invitation To Comment” part of the “Supplementary Information” section.
 Comments in paper form should be mailed or delivered to: Federal Trade Commission, Office of the Secretary, Room H-113 (Annex D), 600 Pennsylvania Avenue, N.W., Washington, D.C.
 20580.
 The FTC is requesting that any comment filed in paper form near the end of the public comment period be sent by courier or overnight service, if possible, because U.S. postal mail in the Washington area and at the Commission is subject to delay due to heightened security precautions.